Climate change pushes investors to take their temperature

 “Such a forward-looking measure can help asset owners and asset managers understand the transition pathways of their investments and develop strategies to align financial flows with the necessary transition to net zero,” said Carney, who starts a new role as U.N. climate envoy next month.

 The temperature scores published to date show how far away the companies in most portfolios are from meeting the Paris goals.
-Most of the scores assigned by companies such as German insurer Allianz (ALVG.DE) British rival Aviva (AV.L) and Japan’s Government Pension Investment Fund, hover between 2.8C and 3.8C.
+Most of the scores assigned by companies such as German insurer Allianz British rival Aviva and Japan’s Government Pension Investment Fund, hover between 2.8C and 3.8C.

 AXA Chief Executive Thomas Buberl said its temperature score was now down to 3.1C.